benaich04/Hypervector-Cosine-Similarity-Verification-Python-vs-Verilog-MNIST-Dataset-/README.md

 | 9     | 0.9996167421340942 | 0.998586594860889 |

-The highest cosine similarity is always class 9.
+The highest cosine similarity is always class 9, followed by Classes 7, 3 etc..

 ---